< Go to Avalanche Airbag

-The Mammut Ride RAS (Removable Airbag System) 30L airbag pack scored very well in our tests and is several hundred dollars less than many airbag packs on the market, but still $150 more than our Best Buy, the Backcountry Access Float 32.
+The Mammut Ride Removable Airbag 30L airbag pack scored very well in our tests and is several hundred dollars less than many airbag packs on the market, but still $150 more than our Best Buy, the Backcountry Access Float 32.
 The RAS comes in some of the shortest torso lengths and features narrower shoulder straps, making it great for smaller users.
-For many folks this could more than make up for the $150 in difference between it and the Backcountry Access Float 32.
+For many folks, this could more than make up for the $150 difference between it and the Backcountry Access Float 32.
 This pack has tons of great features, such as a goggle pocket, internal zipped key pocket and stowable helmet attachment, and it is made with super durable materials and reinforcements.
 The Ride RAS is also the best airbag pack for carrying a snowboard.
 We do wish the safety gear pocket was a little bigger; folks with big shovels or long probes might struggle with this pocket.

 Unlike the ABS packs, the trigger is not interchangeable between shoulder straps and is fixed on the left side.
 The trigger mechanism is not as important a factor to consider when buying an airbag pack as are other features.
-That said, the trigger mechanism on the Mammut Ride RAS isn't the best but is still highly reliable.
+That said, the trigger mechanism on the Mammut Ride RAS isn't the best, but is still highly reliable.

 Mammut uses compressed air canisters in the airbag system.
 Compressed air, while slightly lower in performance compared with compressed nitrogen, is much easier and cheaper to refill.
-Mammut's cartridges use a pretty standard fitting and can be refilled at most scuba shops, paint ball shops and some outdoor gear stores for around $5-$20.
+Mammut's cartridges use a pretty standard fitting and can be refilled at most scuba shops, paintball shops, and some outdoor gear stores for around $5-$20.
 If you own a scuba tank, have a glass blowing setup or anything else that uses compressed air you can buy an adapter from BCA and refill your own canisters.

 This is a big advantage of Mammut using compressed air over compressed nitrogen.
 TSA and the FAA allow you to fly with an empty compressed air canister as long as it's in your checked baggage.
 A good tip is to keep the box that your canister came in; then, when you fly, put it back in this box to clearly define what your canister is and help make sure TSA doesn't take your canister away from you.
 I go one extra step and put a note on mine, saying it's empty and that it's for an avalanche airbag pack